-Published June 12, 2019 | Updated July 01, 2021
+Published June 12, 2019 | Updated March 28, 2022

-When you examine your history with equipment finance, you may find that you haven’t included it as a proactive and central tool for acting on your business strategies.
+When you examine your history with equipment and technology finance, you may find that you haven’t included it as a proactive and central tool for acting on your business strategies.
 But it can be.

-For businesses expanding into new opportunities:
+For businesses expanding into new opportunities.

 Revenues from a new opportunity can take time to reach a profitable level.
 It can take months to build up your brand in a new market, and the revenues might trickle for a while before the anticipated flood.
 But your expansion costs arrive starting on day one.
-From IT to fleet vehicles, upfront expenses can have a damaging impact on cash reserves unless equipment finance is built into the strategy from the outset.
+From IT to fleet vehicles, upfront expenses can have a damaging impact on cash reserves unless equipment and technology finance is built into the strategy from the outset.
 By working with a lender that understands the whole situation, you might be able to deploy a “step-up” payment structure with minimal payments for the first few months while you’re developing new customers.
-This is just one of the potential equipment finance structures that might help business owners more easily manage cash flows and preserve cash while waiting on revenues from expansion into new opportunities.
+This is just one of the potential equipment and technology finance structures that might help business owners more easily manage cash flows and preserve cash while waiting on revenues from expansion into new opportunities.

-A model for the future:
+A model for the future.

-Using equipment finance as a proactive tool to facilitate revenues is more than making your current situation more affordable.
+Using equipment and technology finance as a proactive tool to facilitate revenues is more than making your current situation more affordable.
 It’s a model you can use for future strategic initiatives, regardless of the economic environment.
 Building in the monthly payment structure into your forecast models can help you enter into new opportunities more predictably and with greater confidence.